gichigi/contact-high/BRAND_VOICE.md

 ContactHigh proves that **killer brand voice can make any simple idea interesting**.
 We take mundane contact management and make it feel like a conversation with your slightly chaotic but endearing friend.

+## What ContactHigh Actually Does

+**The Core Function:** ContactHigh just logs when and where you saved your contacts to your phone.
+It doesn't save contacts - it enhances the ones you already have.

+**The Real Problem:** When you save a contact, there's no easy way to remember their name or where you met them later.
+If you don't call or text them immediately, it's hard to ever find them again.
+This applies to romantic connections, friendships, business networking - especially when you do a lot of networking.

+**The Solution:** With ContactHigh, you don't have to say "let me quickly text you now" or "let me just ring you once."
+It just works.
+In fact, it's insane that Apple/Samsung haven't added this as a native feature of their contacts apps.

+**The Value:** Never again will you scroll through your contacts thinking "what's their name again?"
+"I can't find their contact."
+ContactHigh gives you the context you need to actually follow up with people you've met.

 ## Core Tone Principles

 ### 1. **Honest About Limitations**